-Our charity currently has six trustees on its board, and also three Associate Trustee who represents various groups supporting our organisation.
+Our charity currently has six trustees on its board, and also four Associates who represents various groups supporting our organisation.
 (Associates attend Trustee Meetings but have no legal status)

 Dan’s professional background spans both the IT industry and professional political campaigning.
 He has supported many different aspects of the charity’s work and development over the years, including marketing and publicity.

 Dan has spent significant time at our school working on different projects and currently jointly leads the charity’s work in enabling young people from the UK to volunteer at our school.

 Karyn, formally a governor at St Andrew’s High School, was instrumental in getting the school linked with the charity.
 Initially she was involved with fundraising before becoming a trustee.

 Karyn is particularly interested in the provision of education for children with Special Learning Needs and is working with the teachers in Mombasa to this end.

 Jan became a Trustee in 2019 after visiting Unity School with Trustees Carol and Shirley.

 Jan is an ex-government official with experience in management, fundraising and has practical skills in organisation.
 Jan is keen on fundraising, marketing and raising the profile of the charity.

 See Jan’s Blog on her first visit to Kenya.

 Joanna is a long-term supporter of the Charity and sponsor.
 She is a Trainer of Neuro Linguistic Programming (NLP) and often works one to one with children and young people who have experienced trauma in their past.